 - Missing proper citation of sources of information and ideas;

-- Edited slightly text (change of a few words or order of words) that comes from an external source without providing proper citation;
+- Edit slightly texts (change of a few words or order of words) that come from an external source without providing proper citation;

 - Translate text without providing proper citation of actual source;

-- Offer bribery to have others complete tasks, and present them partially or fully as your own;
+- Offer bribes for the elaboration of tasks, and present them partially or fully as your own;

 - Buy or acquire exam answers and results;

-- Solicit certificates and diplomas assuming someone else’s identity
+- Ask for certificates and diplomas assuming someone else’s identity